awsdocs/aws-lambda-developer-guide/doc_source/API_AliasConfiguration.md

 Required: No

  **RoutingConfig**   <a name="SSS-Type-AliasConfiguration-RoutingConfig"></a>
 Specifies an additional function versions the alias points to, allowing you to dictate what percentage of traffic will invoke each version\.
-For more information, see [Traffic Shifting Using Aliases](lambda-traffic-shifting-using-aliases.md)\.
 Type: [AliasRoutingConfiguration](API_AliasRoutingConfiguration.md) object
 Required: No